 Portra 400, All Soft, 35mm Grain

 The Portra 400 works great in bright light, allowing the colours to pop, and the highlights to glow.

 Portra 800, All Soft, Lens Correction On, 35mm Grain

-When there’s a lot of greens and blues in an scene, Portra 800 is popular choice for me as the colours look more vibrant, while maintaining the same tone (whereas the Fuji pack tends to alter it).
+When there’s a lot of greens and blues in a scene, this is a popular choice for me.
+The colours look more vibrant, while maintaining the same tone (whereas the Fuji pack tends to alter it).

 These packs are sold separately, and to purchase the Portra pack: click here.